ClarkeShupeDiggs/CS-330/Tutorial/(4)Control_Flow.md

 ## Conditional Statements

-Perhaps the simplest type of control statement supported by C is the family of if, if-else, and if-else if-else statements.
+Perhaps the simplest type of control statement supported by C is the family of if, if-else, and else-if statements (more commonly known as conditional statements).
+If-statements alter the flow of program control by evaluating a condition before executing any code between their associate braces.
+If the condition is true, the code between the braces will be executed.
+If the condition is false, the next statement (if, else-if, else, or any other kind) beyond the scope of its braces will be considered for execution.

 An example of the if-else statement: